SamiAli110/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal5.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
-What VPN solution best fits the council's security requirements?

 * question 2
-How will home network security be assessed?

 ## Evaluation of the proposal
 *Provide a brief evaluation based on what you know*

-Allowing councillors to work remotely through a secure VPN connection is an incredible, practical and forward-thinking.
-This supports flexibility, maintains productivity and ensures continuity during disruptions.
-However, some challenges mainly involve training, device management, and cybersecurity enforcement, but these can be addressed through clear policies and modern security tools.
-In conclusion, this proposal has challenges, but it can be fixed, and it aligns with national guidance and represents a valuable improvement to council operations.